pyccel/pyccel/docs/compiler.md

 ...
 ```

-Passing the `--compiler` flag still allows the user to retrieve the normal behaviour of Pyccel.
+Passing one of the flags `--compiler-family` or `--compiler-config` still allows the user to retrieve the normal behaviour of Pyccel.

 ## Utilising Pyccel within the Anaconda environment